Bandwidth (NASDAQ:BAND) Releases Q3 2021 Earnings Guidance

 An institutional investor recently raised its position in Bandwidth stock.
-Morgan Stanley raised its holdings in shares of Bandwidth Inc. (NASDAQ:BAND) by 103.5% in the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 292,767 shares of the company’s stock after buying an additional 148,866 shares during the quarter.
-Morgan Stanley owned about 1.17% of Bandwidth worth $40,378,000 as of its most recent SEC filing.
-82.49% of the stock is currently owned by institutional investors.
+Morgan Stanley increased its stake in Bandwidth Inc. (NASDAQ:BAND) by 103.5% in the 2nd quarter, according to the company in its most recent filing with the SEC.
+The fund owned 292,767 shares of the company’s stock after purchasing an additional 148,866 shares during the quarter.
+Morgan Stanley owned approximately 1.17% of Bandwidth worth $40,378,000 at the end of the most recent reporting period.
+93.88% of the stock is currently owned by institutional investors and hedge funds.

 Bandwidth Company Profile